MohammadJRanjbar/Machine-Learning-course/README.md

 Please find below a brief overview of the contents of this repository:
 1. `HW1/`: This directory contains code for Assignment 1, which focused on Bayes.
 The assignment includes code for implementing Naive Bayes without using any libraries.
 2. `HW2/`: This directory contains code for Assignment 2, which focused on Regression.
 The assignment includes code for implementing Naive Bayes without using any libraries.
-3. `HW3/`: This directory contains code for Assignment 2, which focuses on KNN (K-Nearest Neighbors), Neural Network, and Decision Tree algorithms.
+3. `HW3/`: This directory contains code for Assignment 3, which focuses on KNN (K-Nearest Neighbors), Neural Network, and Decision Tree algorithms.
 The assignment includes code for implementing a simple CNN (Convolutional Neural Network) for CIFAR-10 dataset and perceptron for the Iris dataset.
-4. `HW4/`:
+4. `HW4/`: This directory contains code for Assignment 4, which focuses on SVM (Support Vector Machine).
+The assignment includes code for implementing SVM with different hyperparameters and comparing their results.
+Additionally, it contains code for implementing SVR (Support Vector Regression) for a simple regression task.
-5. `HW5/`:
+5. `HW5/`: This directory contains code for Assignment 5, which focuses on feature selection methods, including LDA (Linear Discriminant Analysis), PCA (Principal Component Analysis), Sequential Forward Selection (SFS), and Recursive Feature Elimination(RFE).
+The assignment includes code for implementing SFS and RFE on the Wine dataset.
+Additionally, PCA has been implemented for the Faces dataset.
+In Q7, LDA has been implemented for the Fashion-MNIST dataset.
 6. `Final Project/`: Here, you can find code related to the projects completed as part of the course requirements.

 ## Disclaimer